opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

 CamShift
 ------------
-.. c:function:: RotatedRect CamShift( const Mat\& probImage, Rect\& window,                      TermCriteria criteria )
+.. cpp:function:: RotatedRect CamShift( InputArray probImage, Rect& window, TermCriteria criteria )

     Finds an object center, size, and orientation.

     :param probImage: Back projection of the object histogram.
-See  :func:`calcBackProject` .
+See  :cpp:func:`calcBackProject` .

     :param window: Initial search window.

-    :param criteria: Stop criteria for the underlying  :func:`meanShift` .
+    :param criteria: Stop criteria for the underlying  :cpp:func:`meanShift` .

 The function implements the CAMSHIFT object tracking algrorithm Bradski98
 .
-First, it finds an object center using :func:`meanShift` and then adjusts the window size and finds the optimal rotation.
+First, it finds an object center using :cpp:func:`meanShift` and then adjusts the window size and finds the optimal rotation.
 The function returns the rotated rectangle structure that includes the object position, size, and orientation.
 The next position of the search window can be obtained with ``RotatedRect::boundingRect()`` .

 See the OpenCV sample ``camshiftdemo.c`` that tracks colored objects.